 - Elevate your finger or toe above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your finger or toe on pillows or blankets to keep it elevated comfortably.

 - Gently trim your nail if it begins to fall off in pieces.
 This may decrease your risk for catching the nail on an object or ripping it off.

-- Wear shoes that are comfortable and fit correctly to prevent more injury to your toe.
+- Wear comfortable shoes that fit correctly to prevent more injury to your toe.

 - You have increased redness, swelling, or pain.

 - You notice pus or a bad smell coming from your nail.